openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 especially those with large memory requirements.
 This method reduces the model's memory footprint, a crucial factor for Large Language Models (LLMs).

-Weight compression is a technique for enhancing the efficiency of models, especially those with large memory requirements.
-This method reduces the model's memory footprint, a crucial factor for Large Language Models (LLMs).

 Unlike full model quantization, where weights and activations are quantized, weight compression in `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__ only targets the model's weights.
 This approach allows the activations to remain as